 Have an influence on a patient’s medication regime

 Provide an assessment or treatment approach that passes the boundary of any orifice of the body

 Write medical notes for patients/clients

 Use the literal term Osteopath, DO or Doctor of Osteopathy to identify themselves

 HOW TO PREPARE FOR YOUR APPOINTMENT

 Fill out the online intake form prior to your visit.
-If you have any image reports (from x-rays, MRIs, ultrasounds), please bring copies to your appointment, or email them to me before your appointment
+If you have any image reports (from x-rays, MRIs, ultrasounds), please bring copies to your appointment, or upload them to your file before your appointment